 Essay Contest Winners

-Guy and Laura Waterman spent a lifetime reflecting and writing on the Northeast’s mountains.
-The Waterman fund seeks to further their legacy of stewardship through essays that celebrate and explore issues of wilderness, wildness, and humans through the Fund’s annual essay contest.
+Guy and Laura Waterman spent a lifetime reflecting and writing on the mountains of the Northeast.
+The Waterman fund seeks to further their legacy of stewardship through essays that celebrate and explore issues of wilderness, wildness, and the ways in which individuals preserve and protect these important and fragile ecosystems.

 Interested in entering your essay in our current contest?
 Learn more here ›